zxzalisa/bis620.2023/README.md

 ## Example

-Here are several snapshots of the displays under different selections.
+Here are several snapshots of the shiny app which demonstrates the added functions.

 ``` r
 library(bis620.2023)